-Once you've launched your franchise business, you can't take it anymore...
-The franchisor interferes too much in your business.
-And yet, the franchisor has to strike a balance between his desire to verify the correct application of the concept and your position as an independent entrepreneur.
-Try to engage in dialogue, and work with the other members of the network to try and change things.
+Once you've started operating your franchise business, you're fed up...
+The franchisor is interfering too much in your business.
+However, they must strike a balance between their desire to ensure the concept is being properly implemented and your position as an independent entrepreneur.
+Try to engage in dialogue and work with other members of the network to help it evolve.

 Joint actions